h3abionet/h3agwas/README.md

-This section shows a simple run of the `qc` pipeline that should run out of the box if you have installed the software or Docker.
+This section shows a simple run of the `qc` pipeline that should run out of the box if you have installed the software or Docker or Singularity.
 More details and general configuration will be shown later.

 This section illustrates how to run the pipeline on a small sample data file with default parameters.
 For real runs, the data to be analysed